Lamar Jackson Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 - Jackson tacked on 68 yards on 17 carries, averaging four yards per carry.

-- Jackson has racked up 403 passing yards (134.3 per game) and has a 61.3% completion percentage (46-for-75) over his last three appearances, tossing two touchdowns and five interceptions.
+- Jackson has 403 passing yards (134.3 ypg) to lead Baltimore, completing 61.3% of his throws and recording two touchdown passes with five interceptions over his last three games.

 Jackson's Baltimore Teammates